hhucn/dbas/docs/dbas/database.rst

 D-BAS uses a session scope during the work with the database.
 The concept of session scopes was introduced, with an emphasis on web applications and the practice of linking the scope of a Session with that of a web request.

+We also use __pyramid_tm__ to manage transaction automatically, because Pyramid view code usually doesn't manage transactions.
+In addition manually executed transactions are needed, if you want to force the session to write the edited values **now**.

+Normally this behaviour is not needed but since we are editing arguments/statements/... and want to get their text at another places of the program, we have to force transactions sometimes.

 Dump a database
 ===============